On Kant's first insight into the problem of space dimensionality and its physical foundations: Final Considerations and Conclusions

-\begin{quotation} {\it``...matter, by means of the force which it has in its motion, changes that state of the soul whereby the soul represents the world to itself.''}\footnote{{\it ``... dahero \"andert die Materie, vermittelst ihrer Kraft, die sie in der Bewegung hat, den Zustand der Seele, wodurch sie sich die Welt vorstellet."}}~[9]. \end{quotation}
+We have seen that Kant actually proposes a justification for the tridimensionality of \textit{extension} and not of \textit{space}, since he considers the latter as non-perceptible, as the product of an intellectual effort to seek to establish a kind of \textit{order} from the intelligible things.
+This \textit{space} appears as the object of study of Geometry and not of Physics.
+What really impresses the soul -- what is perceptible -- are the spatially extended objects, the \textit{matter} which causes effects on other \textit{substances}: ``(...) \textit{matter, by means of the force which it has in its motion, changes that state of the soul whereby the soul represents the world to itself.''}\footnote{GSK, AA 01: 21.22-24. ``(...) \textit{daher \"{a}ndert die Materie vermittelst ihrer Kraft, die sie in der Bewegung hat, den Zustand der Seele, wodurch sie sich die Welt vorstellet.''}}\\

-It is possible to extract intelligeble relations from substances starting from causal and universal laws of force like, particularly, Newton's law.\footnote{Such a causal relation was elaborated later by \"{U}berweg [19].}
+It is possible to extract intelligible relations from substances starting from causal and universal laws of force like, particularly, Newton's law,\footnote{Such a causal relation was elaborated later by \"{U}berweg, 1882, \textit{apud} Jammer, 1993.} and the nature of space is dependent upon those substances.
+Garnett points out that Kant was arguing in circle, claiming that the force in bodies (or in the souls) lies in their outwardly directed acts.\footnote{``For this to occur, a body or a soul must have a position in space.
+Its position in space is, however, nothing but the resultant of its outwardly directed action upon other bodies and souls, and the actions of the others upon it.
+Kant begins by using position in space as a condition of the interaction of substances and went on to hold that such position is dependent upon the interaction''.
+Garnett, 1939, p.~95.} \\

-From the physical point of view a deeper comprehension of Kant's conjecture can only be reached by means of the field concept in Physics [7].
-It is through the solution of Laplace-Poisson equation in $n$-dimensional Euclidean space that the relation between the exponent of the Newtonian potential and the dimensionality of space is established.
-But it is only in the context of contemporary unified field theories that the problem of space dimensionality achieves the status of a central problem in Physics: from this point of view one can realize the full meaning of Kant's contribution.
+From the physical point of view, a deeper comprehension of Kant's conjecture can only be reached by means of the \textit{field concept} in Physics.
+It is through the solution of Laplace-Poisson equation in $n$-dimensional Euclidean space that the relation between the exponent of the Newtonian potential and the dimensionality of space is straightforwardly established.\footnote{Ehrenfest, 1920; Tangherlini, 1963; Caruso \& Moreira Xavier, 1987.} But it is only in the context of contemporary unified field theories that the problem of space dimensionality achieves the \textit{status} of a central problem in Physics: from this point of view one can realize the full meaning of Kant's contribution.

+Turning back to Kant's first text, we cannot ignore his intention to revisit this issue and the explicit warning at the end of the eleventh paragraph:

+\begin{quotation} {\it ``These thoughts may serve as an outline of an inquiry which I have in prospect.
+But I cannot deny that I expound them just as they have come into my mind, without that certainty which a more prolonged examination of them would have given.
+I am therefore ready to reject them, immediately a riper judment reveals to me their defects.''}\footnote{GSK, AA 01: 24.31-33. ``\textit{Diese Gedenken k\"{o}nnen der Entwurf zu einer Betrachtung sein, die ich mir vorbwhalte.
+Ich kann aber nicht leugnen, dass ich sie so mitteile, wie sie mir beifallen, ohne ihnen durch eine l\"{a}ngere Untersuchung ihre Gewissheit zu vershaften.
+Ich bin daher bereit, sie wieder zu verwerfen, so bald ein reiferes Urteil mir die Schw\"{a}che derselben aufdecken wird.''}} \end{quotation}